ibelkhan/csc212-proj2-goodteam/README.md

 Michael Shteyn, &
 Jianbo Yuan

-Currently maintained by Mitchell Gordon (mitchellgordon0@gmail.com).
+Currently maintained by Mitchell Gordon <mitchellgordon0@gmail.com>.

 Copyright (C) 2013.

-What It Can Do:
+What Is It?:
 ==================================

 This webpage's primary feature is to function as an aggregator for upcoming academic talks at the University of Rochester